peacetheboy/EcoPower-Logistics-Project-With-.Net-Core-Web-API/README.md

 ### .Net Core Web API
 ********************************************************************************************************************
-- The heart of this project is the CRUD RESTful API.
+- The heart of this project is the .Net Core Web API.
 It includes the following endpoints:
   - GET
   - POST
   - PATCH